 Want to be a book reviewer?
 Local Government Lawyer

-is looking for practitioners to review the latest legal titles as they are published.
+is soon to launch a new online bookstore and we are looking for practitioners to review the latest legal titles as they are published.
 Instant fame (and free legal books) guaranteed.
 Please contact Derek Bedlow at firstname.lastname@example.org

 or 0207 239 4917 with details of your areas of interest.

 Been away?
 Catch-up on recent articles on Local Government Lawyer and Public Law Today:

 Adult Social Services: Deprivations of liberty and the streamlined procedure: the latest

 Is the stream-lined procedure for dealing with certain deprivation of liberty cases back on track?
 Nicholas O'Brien

 analyses a recent ruling by the Vice-President of the Court of Protection.

 Adult Social Services: How far is too far?

 A district judge recently refused to grant an order authorising a deprivation of liberty in a current placement.
 The Court of Protection team at 39 Essex Chambers